MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/November.md

-Welcome to the November 2023 edition of the MadLadSquad montly newsletter.
+Welcome to the November 2023 edition of the MadLadSquad monthly newsletter.

 # Multilingual
 ## Youyin 0.5